-A pandemic, including the outbreak of COVID-19, and measures intended to prevent its spread, could have a material adverse effect on our business, results of operations, cash flows and financial condition.
+A pandemic and measures intended to prevent its spread, could have a material adverse effect on our business, results of operations, cash flows and financial condition.

-A pandemic and emergence of new variants could (as the current outbreak of COVID-19 has) negatively impact the global economy, disrupt financial markets and international trade, and result in varying unemployment levels, all of which could negatively impact the multifamily industry and our business.
-Pandemic outbreaks could lead (and the current outbreak of COVID-19 has led) governments and other authorities around the world, including federal, state and local authorities in the United States, to impose measures intended to mitigate its spread, including restrictions on freedom of movement and business operations such as issuing guidelines, travel bans, border closings, business closures, quarantine orders, and orders not allowing the collection of rents, rent increases, or eviction of non-paying residents and tenants.
+A pandemic and emergence of new variants could (as the outbreak of COVID-19 did) negatively impact the global economy, disrupt financial markets and international trade, and result in varying unemployment levels, all of which could negatively impact the multifamily industry and our business.
+Pandemic outbreaks could lead (and the outbreak of COVID-19 led) governments and other authorities around the world, including federal, state and local authorities in the United States, to impose measures intended to mitigate its spread, including restrictions on freedom of movement and business operations such as orders not allowing the collection of rents, rent increases, or eviction of non-paying residents and tenants.

-The impact of an ongoing pandemic and measures to prevent its spread could (and the current outbreak of COVID-19 has) negatively impact and could continue to negatively impact our businesses in a number of ways, including shifts in consumer housing demand, our residents' ability or willingness to pay rents and the demand for multifamily communities within the markets we operate.
-In the event of a decline in business activity and demand for real estate transactions, our ability or desire to grow or diversify our residential portfolio could (and has been) be affected.
-Additionally, local and national authorities could continue to expand and extend certain measures imposing restrictions on our ability to enforce contractual rental obligations upon our residents and tenants.
-Unanticipated costs and operating expenses and decreased anticipated and actual revenue related to compliance with regulations, could negatively impact our future compliance with financial covenants of debt agreements and our ability to satisfy certain REIT-related requirements.
+The impact of an ongoing pandemic and measures to prevent its spread could (and the outbreak of COVID-19 did) negatively impact our businesses in a number of ways, including shifts in consumer housing demand, our residents' ability or willingness to pay rents and the demand for multifamily communities within the markets we operate.
+Unanticipated costs and operating expenses and decreased anticipated and actual revenue related to compliance with regulations could negatively impact our future compliance with financial covenants of debt agreements and our ability to satisfy certain REIT-related requirements.